Back to Insects & Pests

 Notes on using pesticides:

 Follow the cautions listed below when using pesticides on houseplants to avoid exposure and plant injury.
+Follow all label instructions and guidance precisely.
+If a given plant or pest is not listed on the label, you should not use that pesticide and should seek an alternative option.

-1. Only use pesticides that are specifically labeled for use on houseplants.
+• Only use pesticides that are specifically labeled for use on houseplants.
 Most yard and garden pesticides do not allow this use.

-2. If possible, take the plant outdoors before spraying to minimize pesticide exposure within the home.
+• If possible, take the plant outdoors before spraying to minimize pesticide exposure within the home.

-4. Avoid treating plants that suffer from environmental stresses such as temperature extremes or drought to minimize potential plant injury.
+• Avoid treating plants that suffer from environmental stresses such as temperature extremes or drought to minimize potential plant injury.

-6. Always read and follow instructions on the label!
+• Always read and follow instructions on the label!

 Common Houseplant Pests

-Greenhouse whitefly adult and nymphs.
+Greenhouse whitefly adults and nymphs

 Figure 1.
-Greenhouse whitefly adult and nymphs.
+Greenhouse whitefly adults and nymphs.

 Figure 2.
 Greenhouse whitefly adults.